-He plays the Serge Modular synthesizer, both live and in the studio, and collaborates with artists like Phill Niblock, Kevin Drumm, and Valerio Tricoli.
+He plays the Serge Modular synthesizer, both live and in the studio, and collaborates with artists like Phill Niblock and Valerio Tricoli.

 His music is released on the PAN, Touch, and Shelter Press labels.
-His new album ‘Homage to Dick Raaijmakers’ will be released September 2018.
+His latest album ‘Homage to Dick Raaijmakers’ was released in September 2018.

 In 2019, Ankersmit will be touring with new music based on the research of Maryanne Amacher (1938-2009), as well as with Phill Niblock (1933) to celebrate fifty years of his work, and new spatial sound compositions with MONOM.

 His work has been presented at Hamburger Bahnhof and KW Institute for Contemporary Art, Berlin; Stedelijk Museum, Amsterdam; Kunsthalle, Basel; Tate Modern, London; Serralves Museum, Porto; MoMA PS1, New York; and at festivals for experimental and contemporary music all over the world.
 He’s also lectured at universities like Harvard, Stanford, CalArts, and Goldsmiths.

 Acoustic phenomena such as infrasound and otoacoustic emissions (sounds emanating from inside the head, generated by the ears themselves) play a central role in his work, as does a deliberate misuse of the equipment.